When it all sort of fell apart

-Although looking back I can see that the signs were always there since my teenage years, I can identify 2014 was the year my health problems really began.
+Although looking back I can see that the signs were always there since my teenage years, I can identify 2014 as the year my health problems really began.
 We’d just done our first full school year in Milan, and we were having an absolute blast.
 We were hiking, travelling, meeting new people, dining out a lot and generally just loving life.
 Then, at the start of my second academic year in September 2014, I noticed that I was starting to get very run down.
 I was catching every single bug going, and taking a really long time to recover.
 I had to reduce how much activity I was doing outside of work because I’d get sick if I tried to do too much.
 I simply couldn’t keep up the same pace as before.
 My friends even asked me why I hadn’t been coming out with them as often, and I didn’t really have an answer because I didn’t know what was wrong.

 Towards the end of this school year I was diagnosed with Endometriosis, so I chalked a lot of my problems up to that.
 I thought things would improve now that I had some treatment, and they did for a little while, but as we rolled through 2015 I began to notice more and more that I couldn’t keep the same pace as my friends and colleagues.
 I was constantly run down with cold and flu symptoms that never seemed to fully clear up.

 I went to my doctor and had lots of tests but everything appeared fine, so I just carried on.
 I knew I didn’t feel right, but I was still determined to live my life.
 Naively, I thought perhaps I just needed to push myself a little harder.
 And so I continued cycling, running and travelling.
 We still went on lots of trips, and visited lots of new places.
 I put on a brave face, but privately it was taking its toll on my mental health.
 I’d get to the school holidays and my body would crash.
 This caused problems in some of my friendships because I had to limit how much I could do in the holidays.
 I simply could not physically manage to see and catch up with everyone properly whenever we flew home to visit, because my body was starting to fall apart and the toll this was taking on my mental health was profound.
-I didn’t have the language to explain this to my friends at the time because I didn’t even know I was sick.
+I didn’t have the access to the kind of language I needed to explain this to my friends at the time because I didn’t even know I was sick.
 My doctor just kept telling me it must be stress, so I was embarrassed to admit I was struggling.

 While we will never regret a single minute of our time spent in Italy and all the wonderful experiences we had and brilliant people we met, my husband and I look back now on old photos from our years in Milan and kind of laugh (a little bitterly albeit) because although I’m smiling and still out doing fun things, we remember that on almost every single trip we took together over that four year period I was sick.
 I was always sick.